In this article:

 Since the 1960s, the carcinogenic nature of NDMA has been studied extensively by the scientific community.
 NDMA is classified by the International Agency for Research on Cancer (IARC) and the World Health Organization (WHO) as a probable human carcinogen.
 The FDA has set strict daily limits of NDMA because it recognizes the danger of the substance.

 Below is a news clip reporting on an FDA investigation into NDMA in metformin.Seek Expert Legal Help

 There are many complicated layers associated with a dangerous drug manufacturer lawsuit.
 Pharmaceutical companies have bottomless pockets and will vigorously defend their case to protect their enormous profits.
 If you or someone you love has been diagnosed with cancer after taking metformin, you must hire a lawyer with extensive experience in drug manufacturer litigation.Sacramento Drug Products Liability Lawyer

-I'm Ed Smith, a Drug Products Liability Attorney in Sacramento.
-If you or a member of your family has been diagnosed with a severe condition after taking Metformin, call me to get my free, friendly advice.
-I can be reached at 916.921.6400 or 800.404.5400.
-You can also reach me online here.
+If you or a member of your family has been diagnosed with a severe condition after taking Metformin, call our law office to get free, friendly advice.
+We can be reached at (916) 921-6400 or (800) 404-5400.
+You can also contact us online.

 DISCLAIMER: This document is for informational purposes only and does not constitute a Retainer/Services Agreement.
 No attorney-client relationship will exist between you and our firm unless and until we enter into a signed Retainer/Services Agreement.
 The information you obtain at this site is not, nor is it intended to be medical or legal advice.
 Do not stop taking any medication without consulting your physician.